HTTP-RPC/Kilo/README.md

 As with `ResultSetAdapter`, `IteratorAdapter` is forward-scrolling only, so its contents are not accessible via the `get()` and `size()` methods.
 This allows the contents of a cursor to be returned directly to the caller without any intermediate buffering.

 `IteratorAdapter` is typically used to serialize result data produced by NoSQL databases.

+### Templates
+Although data produced by an HTTP-RPC web service is typically returned to the caller as JSON, it can also be transformed into other representations via "templates".
+Templates are documents that describe an output format, such as HTML, XML, or CSV.
+They are merged with result data at execution time to create the final response that is sent back to the caller.

+HTTP-RPC templates are based on the [CTemplate](https://github.com/OlafvdSpek/ctemplate) system, which defines a set of "markers" that are replaced with values supplied by a "data dictionary" when the template is processed.
+The following marker types are supported by HTTP-RPC:

+* {{_variable_}} - injects a variable from the data dictionary into the output
+* {{#_section_}}...{{/_section_}} - defines a repeating section of content
+* {{>_include_}} - imports content specified by another template
+* {{!_comment_}} - defines a comment

+The value returned by the service method represents the data dictionary.
+Usually, this will be an instance of `java.util.Map` whose keys represent the values supplied by the dictionary.

+TODO More detail (note indentation level)

 ## Java Client
 The Java client library enables Java applications (including Android) to consume HTTP-RPC web services.
 It is distributed as a JAR file that includes the following types, discussed in more detail below: